Pravetz (computer)

-Bulgaria was the leading manufacturer, with its leading trademark Pravetz, of computer and periferals electronics for the socialist economic union COMECON in 20th century.
+Bulgaria was the leading manufacturer, with its leading trademark Pravetz, of computer and peripherals electronics for the socialist economic union COMECON in 20th century.

 History

-An early Bulgarian-made personal computer was IMKO-1 (its name resembles Bulgarian name ELKA (short name for ELektronen KAlkulator, cirillic ЕЛКА ЕЛектронен КАлкулатор) or calculator, yet the name of the first state manufactured Personal computers points to its production as a PC or Pravetz Computers (правя, pravja - make, manufacture).
+An early Bulgarian-made personal computer was IMKO-1 (its name resembles Bulgarian name ELKA (short name for ELektronen KAlkulator, Cyrillic ЕЛКА ЕЛектронен КАлкулатор) or calculator, yet the name of the first state-manufactured personal computers points to its production as a PC or Pravetz Computers (правя, pravja - make, manufacture)).
 The prototype of the Pravetz computers that were developed by engineer Ivan Vassilev Marangozov, who was rightfully accused of cloning the Apple II.
-In fact, IMKO-1 was a nearly identical clone of the original Apple 2 with a few minor exceptions - case, keyboard, character table (the lower case Latin alphabet was replaced with Cyrillic upper case) and power supply (early models used bulky and heavy linear power supplies).
+In fact, IMKO-1 was a nearly identical clone of the original Apple II with a few minor exceptions - case, keyboard, character table (the lowercase Latin alphabet was replaced with Cyrillic uppercase) and power supply (early models used bulky and heavy linear power supplies).
 A few early models were produced at the ITKR (pronounced ee-teh-kah-reh, Institute of Technical Cybernetics and Robotics), a section of the Bulgarian Academy of Sciences.
 Industrial production in Pravetz started shortly after.

 The line of Bulgarian personal computers at the time of release was prohibitively expensive for individuals and in addition were only sold to different government institutions - educational sector, military and administrative sector.

 Pravetz computers were of major importance in the economy of the Comecon.

 Model line

 8-bit architecture

-Except for the Oric-derived 8D (and possibly the IMKO-1), all the Pravetz 8-bit systems are largely compatible with the popular Apple II and its successors, with the exception that they offer Cyrillic fonts and some other improvements compared to Apple.
+Except for the Oric-derived Pravetz 8D (and possibly the IMKO-1), all the Pravetz 8-bit systems are largely compatible with the popular Apple II and its successors, with the exception that they offer Cyrillic fonts and some other improvements compared to Apple.

+IMKO scientific computers

-Before Pravetz were IMKO-1 (IMKO-2) — According to some computer users, IMKO was the very First Bulgarian personal computer, its name resembles the ELKA name for calculator.
+Much before Pravetz entered serial manufacturing, the IMKO-1 prototype development within the Institute of Technical Cybernetics and Robotics (ITKR) (ИТКР), a section of the Bulgarian Academy of Sciences 1979.
+According to some computer users, IMKO was the very first Bulgarian personal computer, its name resembles the ELKA name for the contemporary Bulgarian electronic calculator.
 It used a clone of the MOS Technology 6502 CPU running at 1 MHz and 16/4 KB of RAM/ROM.
 The storage media is a cassette recorder.
 It had a metal case and very large and heavy linear power supply.
-The ROM was an exact copy of the Apple 2 ROM (the only change was the name).
+The ROM was an exact copy of the Apple II ROM (the only change was the name).

+The next prototype IMKO-2 was developed as a clone of Apple II Plus, although the keyboard design stayed close to the original Apple II model, rather than the Plus keyboard.
+In 1982 experimental small series assembly of IMKO-2 units was organised by the ITKR in their production base in Iskar, Sofia.
+Initially, only about 50 units were manufactured for testing the feasibility for mass production.
+In became the basis of the industrial scale production of the Pravetz series 8.